Statistical Abstract: Guide to Sources of Statistics

 and Foreign Statistical Abstracts

-Valuable information may also be found in state reports, foreign statistical abstracts, which are included at the end of this appendix, and in reports for particular commodities, industries, or similar segments of our economic and social structures, many of which are not included here.
+Valuable information may also be found in state reports, foreign statistical abstract, which are included at the end of this appendix, and in reports for particular commodities, industries, or similar segments of our economic and social structures, many of which are not included here.